dotnet/csharplang/proposals/statics-in-interfaces.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- "static abstract" is a new concept and will meaningfully add to the conceptual load of C#.
+- "static virtual" is a new concept and will meaningfully add to the conceptual load of C#.
 - It's not a cheap feature to build.
 We should make sure it's worth it.

 # Alternatives